-Equation \eqref{eq:gradPi_full} shows immediately why fixed-temperature exactness is not sufficient: besides reproducing the mobility-weighted capillary contribution in the saturation directions, a nonisothermal state potential must also capture the thermal contribution proportional to $\grad T$.
+By the chain rule, already stated in Eq.~\eqref{eq:chain_rule_Pi_intro}, its spatial gradient contains both saturation-gradient and temperature-gradient contributions.
+This shows why fixed-temperature exactness is not sufficient: besides reproducing the mobility-weighted capillary contribution in the saturation directions, a nonisothermal state potential must also reproduce the thermal contribution proportional to \(\gradx T\).

 It is therefore useful to distinguish two notions. \emph{Slice-wise exactness} means exactness at fixed temperature: for each $T\in\cT$ there exists a scalar potential $\Pi_T(\s)$ such that